-Transgender Persons We belive all North Carolinians should have access to education, employment, housing and the right to vote.
-We work to help transgender pesons understand, begin and complete the long process of legal name and gender change to ensure they receive identification that is representative of their identified gender and chosen name.
+Transgender Persons We believe all North Carolinians should have access to education, employment, housing and the right to vote.
+We work to help transgender persons understand, begin and complete the long process of legal name and gender change to ensure they receive identification that is representative of their identified gender and chosen name.
 Justice for veterans Our client was a disabled Army veteran living in Fayetteville.
 One day, he received the shock of his life: An insurance company was suing him for \$10,000.
 The company claimed he was the driver of a car that plowed into two parked cars, and it wanted the money to cover repairs.
 Our client wasn't the driver-the actual driver fled the scene but the car was registered in his name, so the evidence was stacked against him.
 Our client had owned the car but left it with a friend a year before the accident.
 The friend was supposed to sell the car for scrap but never did.
 Larry Reeves, an attorney with Bailey & Dixon, LLP, in Raleigh, represented our client pro bono.
 Larry made a 132-mile round trip to Fayetteville to interview our client's friend and persuade him to testify in court if necessary.
 Armed with the details of his investigation, Larry laid out his case to the insurance company's lawyers, who dropped the lawsuit.

 BY THE NUMBERS

 We are proud to generate resources for those working hard to to attain economic stability through benefits, awards and savings.
-Our work correcting benefit issues, providing free legal services and increasing access to economic stability for our neighbors in need the reduces the cost of the justice system, health care and social services.
+Our work correcting benefit issues, providing free legal services and increasing access to economic stability for our neighbors in need reduces the cost of the justice system, health care and social services.

-To continue providing quality, accesible legal services, we dedicate the majority of our funding to programming.
+To continue providing quality, accessible legal services, we dedicate the majority of our funding to programming.
 Based on our annual audit, our 2021 financials snapshot below shows that administrative costs accounted for less than 10% of expenses.

 TOTAL INCOME \$48.1 M

 LSC Grants \$18,606,566

-Non-LSC Grants \$26,156,588
+Non-LSC Grants .\$26,156,588

 Other Income \$348,024

-Contributions \$1,687,542 \$1,687,542 LSC Grants (39%) Non- LSC Grants (56%) Other Income (1%)
+Contributions \$1,687,542 LSC Grants (39%) Non- LSC Grants (56%) Other Income (1%)

-Donated Services\$1,347,828
+Donated Services \$1,347,828 Contributions & Donated Services (4%)

 TOTAL EXPENSES \$47.2 M

 Programming Expenses \$43,006,910

-Administrative Expenses. \$4,000,662 Programming (91%)
+Administrative Expenses \$4,000,662 ■ Programming (91%)

 Fundraising Expenses \$288,580 Administrative (8%) Fundraising (1%)

-\$18.7 M 19 \$9.2 M
+\$18.7 M 21 \$9.2 M

-Generated in client awards, benefits and savings Major Fu that gav \$100 e over Pass- through funds distributed to 12 nonprofits
+Generated in Major Funders Pass- through

 Our Major 2021 Funding Sources (100,000+)

 Blue Cross Blue Shield of NC

 City of Durham

 City of Raleigh

+Cone Health Foundation

 Governor's Crime Commission

 Interest on Lawyers Trust Accounts

 (IOLTA)

 Kate B. Reynolds Charitable Trust

 Legal Services Corporation

 Mecklenburg County

 NC Division of Aging (Title III)

 OUR SUPPORTERS

-thank you all for your time and contributions as me work to keep our clients same and healthy Petr ziei
+Thank you all for your time and contributions as me work to keep our clients same and healthy Petr rie

-Peter Gilbert, Director Statewide Tenant Eviction Diverversion Program
+Peter Gilbert, Supervising Attorney Former Program Director of the Tenant Eviction Diversion Program

 Share